abdo1819/evil_car/README.md

 2. for one way road if car_2 happen to pass car_1 from the coming diraction a camera placed in car_1 can detect it and report the violation for car car_2

+3. reporting a problem in road like hole or open side .. etc

 ## for communication methods :